Unusual Attractions and Destinations in Maine

-While the central and southern parts of the island are the typical pink granite, the northern part of the island contains a variety of volcanic rocks.The volcanic rock, or Vinalhaven Rhyolite, can be seen along North Haven Road, north and south of Middle Mountain Road (click for a map).
+While the central and southern parts of the island are the typical pink granite, the northern part of the island contains a variety of volcanic rocks.The volcanic rock, or Vinalhaven Rhyolite, can be seen along North Haven Road, north and south of Middle Mountain Road.
 Rhyolite forms when thick, taffy-like lava solidifies.

 The volcanic rocks are on the north end of Vinalhaven Island.
 Do not confuse this with North Vinalhaven Island.

 Vinalhaven, a large island in Penobscot Bay, is an hour and fifteen minute ferry ride from Rockland.
 A working community more than a tourist area, visit Vinalhaven and try to imagine what life on an island in Maine would be like.
 This extinct volcano can give you one more reason to enjoy a ferry ride and visit a Maine island.